Search Results for "vitamin D"

 Med Lett Drugs Ther.
 2022 Apr 4;64(1647):49-56 | Show IntroductionHide Introduction

-Drugs for Type 2 Diabetes
+Noninsulin Drugs for Type 2 Diabetes

-The Medical Letter on Drugs and Therapeutics • Nov 14, 2022 (Issue 1663)
+The Medical Letter on Drugs and Therapeutics • Nov 24, 2025 (Issue 1742)

-Diet, exercise, and weight loss can improve glycemic control, but almost all patients with type 2 diabetes require antihyperglycemic drug therapy.
-Treating to a target A1C of <7% while minimizing hypoglycemia is recommended to prevent microvascular complications of diabetes (retinopathy, nephropathy, and neuropathy).
-An A1C target of <8% may be appropriate for some older patients.
+Diet, exercise, and weight loss can improve glycemic control, but most patients with type 2 diabetes eventually require glucose-lowering pharmacotherapy.
+An A1C goal of <7% (while minimizing hypoglycemia) is recommended for most patients to prevent or reduce the microvascular complications of diabetes (retinopathy, nephropathy, neuropathy).
+An A1C target of <8% may be appropriate for patients who are older, have comorbid conditions, or are at risk of serious hypoglycemia-associated adverse events.

 Med Lett Drugs Ther.
-2022 Nov 14;64(1663):177-84 | Show IntroductionHide Introduction
+2025 Nov 24;67(1742):185-92 doi:10.58347/tml.2025.1742a | Show IntroductionHide Introduction